Quick checklist

 During

-- Stay factual and organized.
+- Stay factual and document-based in all responses.

 After

-- File the outcome letter or notes.
+- File the outcome letter or examination notes in the audit folder.

 Download